August 1st, 2025

 September

 JESUS IS: Feeling Lost, Empty, or Hopeless?
-Jesus Answers with ‘I AM’JESUS IS: Abide in the Vine, How to Live Fruitfully in ChristThe Power of God’s Word: Transform Lives in Brooklyn, NYSummer Events in Brooklyn: Community, Faith, and Transformation in Marine ParkWalking Justly: Lessons from Exodus 22–23How Exodus Teaches Us to Love Others: Exodus 20Discovering Your 'Before and After' with God: How Covenants Transform Lives: Exodus 23-24How Exodus Teaches Us to Love God: Exodus 20
+Jesus Answers with ‘I AM’JESUS IS: Abide in the Vine, How to Live Fruitfully in ChristSummer Events in Brooklyn: Community, Faith, and Transformation in Marine ParkThe Power of God’s Word: Transform Lives in Brooklyn, NYWalking Justly: Lessons from Exodus 22–23How Exodus Teaches Us to Love Others: Exodus 20Discovering Your 'Before and After' with God: How Covenants Transform Lives: Exodus 23-24How Exodus Teaches Us to Love God: Exodus 20

 Categories